 That being said, it is usually either a certified or a notarized translation that is required.
 A certified translation means that the translator has provided a signed statement that the translation is accurate.
 Once a translation is certified, it becomes a legal record.

-The following are examples of areas where certified translation is required.
+The following are examples of areas where certified translation is required for legal documents.

 Certified translations are almost always required for legal paperwork, such as documentation used in trials or hearings which may include: